Skip to content Skip to footer navigation

 4. Porridge, congee, risotto or dhal

 Okay, okay, you've got us: making risotto or congee in your rice cooker is technically still cooking rice (so is sushi rice for that matter).
-But it's an out-of-the-box way to use your rice cooker for more than just fluffy white rice.
+But it's an outside-the-box way to use your rice cooker for more than just fluffy white rice.

 A multifunctional rice cooker will probably come with pre-programmed settings and perhaps a recipe booklet that can help you cook rice- or grain-based dishes such as congee or risotto.
 (CHOICE's expert rice cooker reviews note whether each rice cooker has a specific program/setting for cooking porridge or congee.)